intel/zephyr.js/README.md

 Using the same procedure as above, once you hit Reset you should see "Hello World!" within a second on your serial console.

-*Other names and brands may be claimed as the property of others.
+Zephyr is a trademark of the Linux Foundation. *Other names and brands may be claimed as the property of others.